Monday, October 13, 2025

 In conclusion, the study by Okere and Fasanya offers critical insights into the complex relationship between technological progress and environmental sustainability in Central and Southern Africa.
 By highlighting the dual potential of technology to both reduce and increase carbon emissions, the authors underscore the importance of strong institutional frameworks and proactive policy measures.
 As the region grapples with urbanization and a reliance on fossil fuels, the findings emphasize the urgent need for tailored strategies that promote cleaner technologies and sustainable development.
 Strengthening institutional quality and fostering international collaboration are pivotal steps toward balancing economic growth with environmental protection, ensuring a greener and more sustainable future for the region.

-AR Managing Editor (2024).
+Editor, A. M. (June 13, 2024).
 How Technological Progress Impacts Environmental Sustainability in Central and Southern Africa: Insights from Fossil Fuels and Institutional Quality.
-Retrieved from https://www.africanresearchers.org/how-technological-progress-impacts-environmental-sustainability-in-central-and-southern-africa-insights-from-fossil-fuels-and-institutional-quality/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/how-technological-progress-impacts-environmental-sustainability-in-central-and-southern-africa-insights-from-fossil-fuels-and-institutional-quality/

 LEAVE A REPLY